 What will happen?

 Trump will loose the election, both the popular vote and the electoral college.
-Yet he will stay on as president, questioning the outcome, having a couple of recounts done in swing states, goes to court, then ultimately bringing the result before the Supreme Court in which his newly appointed crony tosses the balance.
+Yet he will stay on as president, questioning the outcome, having a couple of recounts done in swing states, he will go to court, then ultimately bringing the result before the Supreme Court in which his newly appointed crony tosses the balance.
 Republicans will appoint through the state Congress the electors in their favor, thus ignoring the outcome of the election in their states, putting it aside.
 Trump will encourage right wing organisations to indulge in violence.
 The result?
 An even more autocratic president, a further divided country, protests and riots in the streets with right wing groups armed to the teeth.
-A country on the verge of civil war…
+A country on the brink of civil war…